Piemonte Cycling Tour

 Bike Hire & Gear

-You can choose to hire a Pinarello or Bianchi with a compact crankset.
+You can choose to hire a Bianchi Sprint with mechanical Shimano Ultegra groupset, a compact crankset, with a 32 rear cassette & disc brakes.

 Non-Riding Partners

-Non-riding partners enjoy a customised travel program, designed to to deliver a diverse range of activities and the best experiences Piemonte (Piedmont) has to offer.
-Whether it’s guided walks, visits to beautiful castles and hilltop towns, truffle hunting experiences or cooking classes, Nancy personally hosts non-riding guests each day with a select range of activities to suit the group.
+As part of our cycling tour of Piemonte, non-riding partners enjoy an active and dedicated travel program, designed to deliver a diverse range of activities and the best experiences Piemonte (Piedmont) has to offer.
+Whether it’s guided walks and hikes in the Barolo hills or Alpine regions, visits to beautiful castles and hilltop towns, truffle hunting experiences or cooking classes, non-riding partners experience the beauty and uniqueness of each area we visit.
+With an itinerary curated by Nancy and delivered together with a range of partners and guides whom she personally selects, It’s sure to be a holiday in Piemonte you’ll never forget.

 As our non-riding partner program is an active adventure, there is a minimum walking requirement for non-riding guests for each tour.
 Please enquire when booking.